Bart Ehrman verses Lee Strobel on Inerrancy

 The inerrancy question does not involve interpretive problems or debates concerning the best text type.
 However, problems of apparent discrepancies, conflicting numbers, differences in parallel accounts, or allegedly unscientific statements do concern the question of inerrancy.
 Errantists and inerrantists both have access to the same facts concerning each of these problems.
 Both have capable minds to interact with those facts.
 Both can read the conclusions of others.
 But they do not come to these problems with the same basic outlook.
 The errantist's outlook includes not only the possibility but the reality of his possible conclusions is that one or another of them is actually an error.
 The inerrant, on the other hand, has concluded that the Bible contains no errors” (Basic Theology, 107)

-Again, the issue is not the evidence but our attitude about the evidence, and in this case, our attitude about God's Word which reflects our attitude about God who inspired it.
+Again, the issue is not the evidence but our attitude about the evidence, and in this case, our attitude about God's Word reflects our attitude about God who inspired it.

-Lee Stobel the Atheist
+Lee Strobel, the Atheist

-Lee Strobel (The Case for Christ, Grand Rapids, 1998) in an interview asked Bruce Metzger: “When I first found out that there are no surviving originals of the New Testament, I was really skeptical.
+Lee Strobel (The Case for Christ, Grand Rapids, 1998), in an interview, asked Bruce Metzger: “When I first found out that there are no surviving originals of the New Testament, I was really skeptical.
 I thought, if all we have are copies of copies of copies, how can I have confidence that the New Testament we have today bears any resemblance whatsoever to what was originally written?
 How do you respond to that?”
 Remember, this was the same question that Ehrman asked.

-“That isn’t an issue that’s unique to the Bible” Metzger replied and proceeded to defend his answer (p.
+“That isn’t an issue that’s unique to the Bible,” Metzger replied and proceeded to defend his answer (p.
 59).

-Conservative Biblical scholars like Bruce Metzger (The Text of the New Testament pages 99-100) have full confidence in God’s Word as he expressed to Lee Strobel.
+Conservative Biblical scholars like Bruce Metzger (The Text of the New Testament pages 99-100) have full confidence in God’s Word, as he expressed to Lee Strobel.
 Bruce Metzger, Bart Ehrman’s Greek teacher at Princeton, in his interview with Lee Strobel (1998), argued that we can reproduce the contents of the original manuscripts:

 In addition to Greek manuscripts, we also have translations of the gospel into other languages at a relatively early time---Latin, Syriac, and Coptic.
 And beyond that, we have what may be called secondary translations made a little later, like Armenian and Gothic.
 And a lot of others---Georgian, Ethiopian, a great variety.
 How does that help?
 Because even if we had no Greek manuscripts today, by piecing together the information from these translations from a relatively early date, we could actually reproduce the contents of the New Testament.
 In addition to that, even if we lost all the Greek manuscripts and the early translations, we could still reproduce the contents of the New Testament from the multiplicity of quotations in commentaries, sermons, letters, and so forth of the early church fathers” (p.
 59).

-Lee Stobel the Seeker
+Lee Strobel, the Seeker

 Strobel ceased being an atheist and became a seeker.
-Next, he asked the scholars "Who was Jesus?"
-He learned that Jesus claimed to be God (John 14:8-9) and Jesus performed miracles that gave evidence of his claims.
+Next, he asked the scholars, "Who was Jesus?"
+He learned that Jesus claimed to be God (John 14:8-9), and Jesus performed miracles that gave evidence of his claims.
 The evidence convicted Strobel.
 The same evidence that Bart Ehrman had studied and rejected.

-Lee Stobel the Believer
+Lee Strobel, the Believer

 The impact of Christian evidence in Lee Strobel’s life, however, did not take place in a vacuum.
 He heard the Word of God preached by Hybel and witnessed to him by his wife.
-God used the evidence but it was the Word of God under the convicting power of the Holy Spirit that drew him to Christ.
+God used the evidence, but it was the Word of God under the convicting power of the Holy Spirit that drew him to Christ.

 Can the Gospels be trusted?
 The evidence is there.
 It is up to you!
 “Choose you today whom you will serve.”